AmirUCR/Agentic-ALLEGRO/README.md

 Here's how you can do exactly that:
 1. Get an [Anthropic API key](https://platform.claude.com/) (you need $5 for this) and SAVE it
-1. Set your API key for this terminal session: `export ANTHROPIC_API_KEY=sk-ant-api...`
+1. Set your API key for this terminal session `export ANTHROPIC_API_KEY=sk-ant-api...`
 1. Clone this repo
 1. Change directory `cd Agentic-ALLEGRO`
 1. Install the dependencies `pip install --no-user anthropic allegro-bio`
 1. Download the [ALLEGRO Jumpstart dataset](https://github.com/AmirUCR/allegro-data) `git clone https://github.com/AmirUCR/allegro-data.git`
 1. Run Claude x ALLEGRO `python main.py`
 1. You are now talking to Claude.
 Ask it to `describe ALLEGRO's parameters`
 1. Once you read what options there are, explain where your input is, and how you want your experiment set up.
-Here's what I did:
+Here's what I asked for
     >"my input is under allegro-data/data/input/example_input/ - manifest under allegro-data/data/input/two.csv - experiment is cas9 with NGG and multi = 2 - track e - no offtarget analysis, no scoring"
+1. You may also run a single query `python main.py --once "describe ALLEGRO's parameters"`
 1. Sit back and watch the magic happen

 https://github.com/user-attachments/assets/ccd6902c-02e1-4d19-b472-672d317ae5db